bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 title: Customizing the Semantic HTML Comparison
 ---

-# Semantic HTML markup comparison
+# Customizing the Semantic HTML Comparison

 This library includes comparison and assert helpers that uses the [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library to perform semantic HTML comparison.

 On this page we will go through how the comparison works, and what options you have to affect the comparison process.

+> [!NOTE]
-> **NOTE:** The semantic HTML comparison is available in both C# and Razor tests with the <xref:Bunit.Fixture> component, and is always used in Razor tests with the <xref:Bunit.SnapshotTest> component.
+> The semantic HTML comparison is available in both C# and Razor tests with the <xref:Bunit.Fixture> component, and is always used in Razor tests with the <xref:Bunit.SnapshotTest> component.

 ## Why semantic comparison is needed for stable tests